 However none should be as quick as La Manga Club, the golfing Mecca in Southern Spain which has been the top choice for many a holidaymaker for way beyond 40 years, meaning quality is assured.

 Sitting in one of the most beautiful coastlines in the world, the Spanish region of Murcia is a haven for golfers.
 With 300 sunshine days per year, La Manga Club is Murcia’s heartbeat and it’s no wonder as the award winning resort just keeps on getting better.

-Voted ‘Best golf resort in Europe’ in 2011, 2012 and 2014 the development and the demand to keep on improving gets bigger every year.
+Voted ‘Best golf resort in Europe’ multiple times the development keeps improving gets bigger every year.

 As well as the North Course there are two other courses (the West Course and the South Course), all of which are of championship quality with the South Course having hosted Spanish Opens in the past.
 What’s really impressive is that they all offer something slightly different, and it’s hard to separate them in terms of quality

 The South Course is generally considered to be the resort’s flagship course and was remodelled back in 1991 by the king himself, Mr Arnold Palmer.

 Golfshake writer Nick Bonfield recently visited the resort and wrote: “The course is quite open, but stray significantly off line and you will be punished by lakes and strategically placed bunkers and barrancas.
 The course finds the perfect balance between providing a difficult test and ensuring that good play is rewarded and low scores are achievable.